 Investment category Useful life

 Bank buildings 30 years

 Other real estate 33 years

-Proprietary or separately 3 years
+Proprietary or separately

-acquired software
+acquired software 3 years

 Other tangible fixed assets 3-5 years

 Real estate

 Bank premises and other properties are written down to the value of the land.
 Tangible fixed assets are valued individually.